James Russell Lowell,

 Despite this, the chapter was interesting for me because it tried to put some numbers where most media reporting is repeating the same old song about how internet/social media is turning anyway in a sort of lonely self-recluse.

-Some of the points raised here are tied up (albeit indirectly) in the concluding chapter: if we assume that Loneliness is in part caused by a sort of self-shame (i.e. we do not like the image that other reflect back at us, just like Watzlawick theorized) which makes us loathe the company of others, then the fact that we can now use Social Media to somehow try to influence how others perceive us may actually help us to be more "social".
+Some of the points raised here are tied up (albeit indirectly) in the concluding chapter: if we assume that Loneliness is in part caused by a sort of self-shame (i.e. we do not like the image that others reflect back at us, just like Watzlawick theorized) which makes us loathe the company of others, then the fact that we can now use Social Media to somehow try to influence how others perceive us may actually help us to be more "social".

 7 - Solitude

 The previous six chapters have been devoted mostly to Loneliness (which is, after all, the main topic).
-But the preceding chapters have also hinted and prepared this one, where Loneliness, so far described as something negative, leaves center stage to its positive twin: Solitude.
+But the preceding chapters have also hinted and prepared this one, where Loneliness, so far described as something negative, leaves the center stage to its positive twin: Solitude.
 A surprisingly common theme, especially among Philosophers and Artists, is that being alone can actually be beneficial, and even sought after.
 The need to be alone is something that seems to develop together with Puberty (i.e. it is a natural trait in humans) but the first in-depth treatment of the dichotomy between Loneliness and Solitude arrives only in the XVIII Century.
 The idea of "being alone " as an essential ingredient for philosophical discernment is as old as Aristotle and echoed across all history (in the Middle Ages, for example, was considered in a religious theme: a way to reopen yourself to God).
-By juxtaposing views from different great thinkers (Rousseau, Heidegger, Thoreau) we start appreciating how Solitude can be a luxury, something that can be sought after, just like company is sought after when you feel lonely.
+By juxtaposing views from different great thinkers (Rousseau, Heidegger, Thoreau) we start appreciating how Solitude can be a luxury, something that can be sought after, just like the company is sought after when you feel lonely.
 The main difference is that Solitude is something you must be able to enter and leave at will, only then it becomes a pleasure.
 The chapter concludes with the rather apt quote from Hauge:

 It is sweet, solitude,